jeff-hykin/code-eol/README.md

 # What is this?
 This shows newline (technically end-of-line) characters, similar to Atom or Notepad++.
-There's also the option to show display some line endings as an error-color if you want to avoid a particular kind of line ending.
+There's also the option to show some line endings with an error-color if you want to avoid a particular kind of line ending.

 # How do I use it?
 Just install it, open a file, and make sure you have the `renderWhitespace` setting enabled in VS Code (toggle it with the "Toggle Render Whitespace" command in the command pallet).
+If you don't want spaces to be displayed, use the "Toggle (Show/Hide) Line Endings" command instead of "Toggle Render Whitespace".
+(You'll also want to add `"code-eol.toggleWithWhiteSpace": false,` to your settings file encase you later decide to enable `renderWhitespace`)

 # What can I customize?
 (Settings)
 You can customize the color, opacity, which character is used for each kind of end-of-line, and a few other things.<br>